keybase/client/kbfsdokan/readme.md

 notepad bar.txt
 ```

-## Issue: lack of readdirplus in libkbfs

-Currently kbfsdokan returns file sizes as 0 in FindFiles (readdir).
-The alternatives are

-+ A) return zero in FindFiles and the correct in GetFileInformation
-+ B) stat everything (slow) in FindFiles
-+ C) add support for readdirplus (i.e. readdir with stat) to libkbfs

 ## Issue: symbolic links only inside the current directory

 This is quite simple to fix, the only issue is to escape unix paths properly and safely